jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
-We performed exploratory data analyses and unsupervised machine learning (PCA, K-means clustering) on a <a href="https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data/canadian-nutrient-file-2015-download-files.html">dataset</a> with 5690 (food) x 154 (nutrients) dimensions to create a data-driven algorithm that provides personalized food recommendations based on an individual’s dietary needs.
+Our goal was to create a data-driven algorithm that provides personalized food recommendations based on an individual’s dietary needs.
+We performed exploratory data analyses and unsupervised machine learning (PCA, K-means clustering using R) on a <a href="https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data/canadian-nutrient-file-2015-download-files.html">dataset</a> with 5690 (food) x 154 (nutrients) dimensions.
+As a result, we were able to cluster 5690 foods into 8 categories and simulated real-world examples where individuals who are in need of dietary restrictions

  </div>
 </div>
 <br>